databricks/zerobus-sdk-go/CONTRIBUTING.md

 When making changes to the FFI layer:

-1. Update the Rust code in `sdk/zerobus-ffi/src/`
+1. Update the Rust code in `zerobus-ffi/src/`
-2. Update the C header if needed in `sdk/zerobus-ffi/zerobus.h`
+2. Update the C header if needed in `zerobus-ffi/zerobus.h`
-3. Update the Go bindings in `sdk/ffi.go`
+3. Update the Go bindings in `ffi.go`
 4. Rebuild with `make build`
 5. Test the changes with `make test`